 Iconic Moments at Paris Fashion Week

-The Grand Palais functions as a historical site, exhibition hall, museum and one of Chanel's greatest feats.
+The Grand Palais functions as a historical site, exhibition hall, museum and some of Chanel's greatest feats.

 YSL Fashion Show at the Eiffel Tower

 So, the Effiel Tower is one of the most well-known landmarks in the world.
-7 million people a year visit.
+Each year, 7 million people visit.
 This iconic location formed part of Yves Saint Laurent's opening act for Paris Fashion Week.

-During the show, the Eiffel Tower was on cue and dazzled the crowd who were seated in stands along the Trocadero.
+During the show, the Eiffel Tower was on cue and dazzled the crowd who were seated in stands either side of the runway.

 It's hard to compete with backdrops like this but Fendi did a fashion show on the Great Wall of China!
 You can read about it here - Luxury Fashion House Spotlight - Fendi